2020 Liberty Flames football team: Southern Miss

-at Virginia Tech
+At Virginia Tech

-The game featured a wild finish as Liberty got into field goal range with 8 seconds left to go in a 35-35 tie.
+The game featured a wild finish as Liberty got into field goal range with 8 seconds left to go in a 35–35 tie.
 Facing a 4th and 6 at the Virginia Tech 41-yard line, disaster appeared to strike when Liberty 59-yard field goal attempt was blocked and returned for a touchdown by Virginia Tech's Jermaine Waller with no time remaining.
 However, Virginia Tech had called a timeout to try to Icing the kicker before the play.
-Liberty then decided to go for it on fourth down, and got a 8-yard pass completion for a first down after Virginia Tech mistakenly thought that Flames would try a Hail Mary and went to a prevent defense.
+Liberty then decided to go for it on fourth down, and got an 8-yard pass completion for a first down after Virginia Tech mistakenly thought that Flames would try a Hail Mary and went to a prevent defense.
 With 5 seconds remaining, the Flames converted a 51-yard field goal to win the game.